Saša Kosović

-Saša Kosović (Saša Kosović; born July 18, 1979) is a Serbian–Bosnian professional basketball coach and former player.
-He is the current assistant coach for Bahçeşehir Koleji of the BSL.
+Saša Kosović (Саша Косовић; born July 18, 1979) is a Serbian–Bosnian professional basketball coach and former player.
+He is the current assistant coach for Zenit Saint Petersburg of the VTB United League.

 Early life

 Kosović was born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia to a Bosnian-Serb family.
 He started to train basketball at age 7 for his hometown team Bosna.
 He was born in the same year that Bosnia won the European Champions Cup.
 He trained there until 1992 when he had to move because of the war.

 Kosović played for Mladost from Gacko and Leotar Trebinje.
 After two seasons playing in the First League of Republika Srpska, he decided to retire as a player.
 In 1999, he moved to Belgrade, Serbia to start his professional education.
 Kosović earned his bachelor's degree in physical education from the University of Belgrade in 2006.
 In 2014, he graduated from a program for a basketball coach.